 Juvenile Alternative Facility

 As part of a coordinated response with Scott County law enforcement agencies, Community Corrections, and Social Services, the Scott County Juvenile Alternative Facility (JAF) will keep beds available so it can provide for the safety of the public and youth in danger.
 The JAF has implemented guidelines in response to the COVID-19 pandemic.
-This response prioritizes that only youth in eminent danger of harm or representing an imminent risk to public safety, and who meet placement criteria while not exhibiting signs or symptoms of COVID-19 be placed within the facility.
+This response includes only accepting youth who meet placement criteria while not exhibiting signs or symptoms of COVID-19.
 If you are uncertain whether a youth placement falls under these guidelines, please contact the Scott County Juvenile Alternative Facility at 952-496-8950, and staff will follow the COVID-19 intake protocols in determining appropriate placement.

 Through a collaboration of community resources, family-based services, assessments, and evaluations the JAF provides effective programs and services that assist residents in significantly improving their decision-making and life skills, especially during times of crisis.

 We provide the least restrictive approach for youth involved in the Juvenile Justice System by providing a collaboration of community resources; family based services as well as local assessments and evaluations.